-After the approval of the thesis by the Thesis Examining Committee and the completion of any revisions required by that Committee, one electronic and two hard copies of the thesis must be submitted to the Faculty of Graduate Studies in unbound form, with the sheets enclosed in an envelope or folder prior to the final day of the end of term.
+Submission of Final Copies: After the approval of the thesis by the Thesis Examining Committee and the completion of any revisions required by that Committee, one electronic and two hard copies of the thesis must be submitted to the Faculty of Graduate Studies in unbound form, with the sheets enclosed in an envelope or folder prior to the final day of the end of term.

 The examination signature sheet must be included as the first page of the thesis, and the copy with the original signature sheet will be retained by the Faculty of Graduate Studies.
 The other thesis copy will become the property of The University of Winnipeg Library.
 The Faculty of Graduate Studies will arrange and pay for the binding of these two copies of the thesis.
 These are the property of The University of Winnipeg.
 Students may wish to make similar arrangements for the binding of additional copies of the thesis at their own cost.
-More information on the thesis examination and submission process may be found in the Thesis handbook on the Faculty of Graduate Studies website: http://www.uwinnipeg.ca/graduate-studies/current-students/forms.html
+More information on the thesis examination and submission process may be found in the Thesis handbook on the Faculty of Graduate Studies website: Forms for Students | Graduate Studies | The University of Winnipeg (uwinnipeg.ca)